r2d2m/awesome/README.md

 ## C#

+*   [JusticeShultz/Unity-Dynamic-Water](https://github.com/JusticeShultz/Unity-Dynamic-Water) - A very simple and performant take on "fake" 3D dynamic water in Unity.
+This project takes into account a 3D scenario where water fills up a region in the form of chunks.
+There are 2 scenes implemented named "Desktop" and "Mobile" and they show different sized chunks and the performance costs of each.
 *   [SunnyValleyStudio/make-civilization-in-unity](https://github.com/SunnyValleyStudio/make-civilization-in-unity) - Tutorial about making a turn-based strategy game in unity
 *   [Szyximus/Earth](https://github.com/Szyximus/Earth) - Simple Earth Generator / Civ Simulator in Unity
 *   [biggkanz/u.third-person-melee](https://github.com/biggkanz/u.third-person-melee) - Prototype project attempting to add features to a free third person controller from the unity assets store.